-“In the end, personal experience is important.
-It doesn't work without them.” – Alex Heimkind in an interview about art and digitality with Rhea and Pauline as part of their studies metropolitan culture the hcu
+“In the end, personal experience is what matters.
+Without it, it doesn’t work.” – Alex Heimkind in an interview about art and digitality with Rhea and Pauline as part of his studies metropolitan culture the hcu

-Since this year at the latest, it has become clear that the developments of digitization have become indispensable in the cultural sector as well.
-Although the art industry recognized the relevance of various forms of media expression at the end of the last century, the majority of artistic exchange continued to take place analogously for a long time.
-Questions arise about both accessibility and the challenges of digital structural change.
-Anyone who has dealt with their answer early on has a clear advantage today.
-Alex Heimkind was one of the first players to give artistic content digital visibility.
-He is the founder and visionary source of OZM gGmbH, which is not only a gallery for graffiti, but also the standpoint of a selected artist collective with a focus on urbanity, whose influence extends beyond the borders of the Hanseatic city.
+Since this year at the latest, it has become clear that the developments in digitalization are now also indispensable in the cultural sector.
+The art industry recognized the relevance of various media forms of expression as early as the end of the last century, but for a long time the majority of artistic exchange continued to take place in analogue form.
+Questions arise both about accessibility and about the challenges of digital structural change.
+Those who have dealt with these questions early on have a clear advantage today.
+Alex Heimkind was one of the first actors to give artistic content digital visibility.
+He is the founder and visionary source of OZM gGmbH, which is not only a gallery for graffiti, but also the standpoint of a select artist collective with a focus on urbanity, whose influence extends beyond the borders of the Hanseatic city.
 Heimkind himself is also creatively active.
-Already in the 90s he was composing digital music, founded a clothing label and ran his first online shop selling works of art.
-In his interdisciplinary work, the focus is always on the physical space, which is increasingly digitally perceptible through current and already completed projects.
+In the 90s he composed digital music, founded a clothing label and ran his first online shop for selling works of art.
+The focus of his interdisciplinary work is always on the objective space, which is increasingly digitally perceptible through current and already completed projects.

 Rhea: Before founding the OZM in Hammerbrook the gallery was in the gentrified Schanzenviertel and was then demolished to make way for to create living space.
 How did the idea come about?
 OZM including his to transfer unique murals into a digitally accessible 3D model?